“A truly fascinating subject and day.”

 - Is common land protected?

 If anyone wants to erect a work on common land, they must apply for the consent of the Secretary of State for Environment in England or the Welsh Government (section 38 of the Commons Act 2006) in addition to any planning or other consent that is required.
 The Open Spaces Society is notified by the applicant and will express a view.
 Certain works are exempt from these procedures.

 If a work has been erected without consent, the landowner, commoners or local authority may be able to take action and, under certain circumstances, the public can too.
 If you wish to consider taking action against an unlawful work on your common, we can offer advice.

 We have published the following information sheets giving advice and guidance on common land issues.
-Please follow the relevant links below to our Free publications page where you can download the information sheets free of charge:
+Please follow the relevant links below to download the information sheets free of charge:

 A Common Purpose